 Kate Morris of LongHorn SEO & SEOmoz community was fun meeting in person, and a real sweetie.

 Mona Elesseily of Page Zero SEM impressed me with her knowledge on the PPC ad copy panel.

-The incredible honour of sharing a panel with Stephan Spencer of Netconcepts (SEO for Ecommerce and Online Retail) was sweet, not to mention Todd Malicoat of Stuntdubl SEO Consulting, Jeremy “Shoemoney” (who was reaaally entertaining) Shoemaker and Jeremy Wright of b5media and Ensight, even though he snobbed me and wouldn’t give me a card (Pretty smooth telling me you forgot to bring cards then giving one to an attendee after our panel, Jerem ).
+The incredible honor of sharing a panel with Stephan Spencer of Netconcepts (SEO for eCommerce and Online Retail) was sweet, not to mention Todd Malicoat of Stuntdubl SEO Consulting, Jeremy “Shoemoney” (who was reaaally entertaining) Shoemaker and Jeremy Wright of b5media and Ensight, even though he snobbed me and wouldn’t give me a card (Pretty smooth telling me you forgot to bring cards then giving one to an attendee after our panel, Jerem :P).

 Lounging in the Marriott’s lounge listening to piano music, I met and spoke to Laura Beatty of Business Online search, usability and webdev.

 I FINALLY got to meet Mike Belasco, a longtime internet acquaintance and fellow local SEO at SEOverflow.

 Mike Rough is a guy who should have been on the site buying panel.
 Dude’s been at it since 2000!
 He videoblogs on paintballing etc at Bad Finch.